Alle Änderungen gegenüber Manuel Brachers QlockWiFive Firmware für Wort-Uhren:

 Idea: Implement a means of catching the time deviation of the free running clock when there is no WLAN/no NTP server.
 A calibration value

-is derived from the measurement and can be entered in the GUI to adjust the clock speed.
+measurement and can be entered in the GUI to adjust the clock speed.

 To calibrate the clock, call "xxx/calibrate" from your WEB browser where xxx is the IP address of the clock.

-In turn, the time is captured and the check run is started.
+is captured and the check run is started.
 The passed time since start of the calibration run is displayed like normal (in words).

-Seconds display is switched on for the last 10 seconds of every minute, so one can compare the passed time against a stop watch.
+Seconds display is switched on for the last 10 seconds of every minute, so one can

 At least three hours should be measured to get a decent result (see HOURS2CHECK).